CSR Goals for Senju Metal Industry Co., Ltd.

 4. Waste

-5. Emission of substances into the Atmosphere
+5. Emission to the atmosphere

 6. Restrictions on Substances Used